-Victor has been featured at the Richmond Jazz Festival (2013-2015), Richmond’s 2nd Street Festival (2011, 2016), the Elkhart Jazz Festival (2014), the Apex Jazz Festival (2014), and the Festival of New Trumpet Music (2014).
-He has performed in venues such as the John F. Kennedy Center for the Performing Arts Millennium Stage, the W.E.
-Singleton Center for the Performing Arts (Richmond, VA), the Jazz Gallery (NYC), iBeam (NYC), Résonance Café (Montreal), Diese Onze (Montreal), Snug Harbor (New Orleans, LA), Ewell Hall (Williamsburg, VA), the University of KwaZulu-Natal (Durban, South Africa), and others.
+Victor has been featured at the Richmond Jazz Festival, the Richmond 2nd Street Festival, the Elkhart Jazz Festival, the Apex Jazz Festival, the Festival of New Trumpet Music, and the Christopher Newport University Trumpet Festival.
+He has performed in venues such as the John F. Kennedy Center for the Performing Arts Millennium Stage (Washington, D.C.), the W.E.
+Singleton Center for the Performing Arts (Richmond, VA), the VCU Institute for Contemporary Art (Richmond, VA), Ewell Hall (Williamsburg, VA), the Jazz Gallery (NYC), iBeam (NYC), Résonance Café (Montreal, CA), Diese Onze (Montreal, CA), Snug Harbor (New Orleans, LA), the University of KwaZulu-Natal (Durban, South Africa), Teatro SESI Rio Vermelho (Salvador, Bahia, BR), and others.
 In addition, some of Victor's activities are supported by grants from the National Endowment of the Arts, and the Virginia Commission for the Arts.

 Victor holds a Jazz Studies/Performance degree from Virginia Commonwealth University where he completed the 4-year music program in only 3 years (the first and only person to ever accomplish this feat).

 Victor is proud to be sponsored by Eclipse Trumpets, and Denis Wick mouthpieces.